garrandall/popular-music-data/tracks/empire-shakira.md

 And the stars make love to the universe
 And you touch me
 And I'm like and I'm like and I'm like
-Ooh ooh
+Oh oh
-And I'm like ooh ooh
+And I'm like oh oh
-And I'm like ooh ooh
+And I'm like oh oh
-And I'm like ooh
+And I'm like oh

 I will follow you down wherever you go
 I am, baby, I'm bound to you and do you know?